scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

    High Energy Physics needs.
 Info about dataset size, etc. Historical ROOT info.

 High Energy Physics (HEP) has always had intense computing needs due to the size and scale of the data collected.
-The World Wide Web was invented at the CERN Physics laboratory in Switzerland in 1989 when scientists in the EU were trying to communicate results with scientist in the US, and vice-versa :cite:`leiner2009brief`.
+The World Wide Web was invented at the CERN Physics laboratory in Switzerland in 1989 when scientists in the EU were trying to communicate results and datasets with scientist in the US, and vice-versa :cite:`leiner2009brief`.
 Today, HEP has the largest scientific machine in the world, at CERN: the Large Hadron Collider (LHC), 27 km in circumference :cite:`evans2008lhc`, with multiple experiments with thousands of collaborators processing over a petabyte of raw data every day, with 100 petabytes being stored per year at CERN.
 This is one of the largest scientific datasets in the world of exabyte scale :cite:`peters2011exabyte`, which is roughly comparable in order of magnitude to all of astronomy or YouTube :cite:`stephens2015big`.

-HEP scientists have been interested in Python since 1993 :cite:`templon_jeffrey_2022_6353621`.
-With the release of Python 1.0.0 in 1994, a few physicists started exploring the use of Python.
-A year later, the ROOT project for an analysis toolkit (and framework) was released, making C++ the main language for HEP.
+In the mid nineties, HEP users were beginning to look for a new language to replace Fortran.
+A few HEP scientists started investigating the use of Python around the release of 1.0.0 in 1994 :cite:`templon_jeffrey_2022_6353621`.
+A year later, the ROOT project for an analysis toolkit (and framework) was released, quickly making C++ the main language for HEP.
 The ROOT project also needed an interpreted language to driving analysis code.
 Python was rejected for this role due to being "exotic" at the time, and because it was considered too much to ask physicists to code in two languages.
 Instead, ROOT provided a C++ interpreter, called CINT, which later was replaced with Cling, which is the basis for the clang-repl project in LLVM today :cite:`ifrim2022gpu`.

 Python would start showing up in the late 90's in experiment frameworks as a configuration language.
 These frameworks were primarily written in C++, but